Kaifeng-Gao/HanScripter/README.md

-# MistralHanWisdom
+# Llama-Han
-Unveiling the Wisdom of Classical Chinese with Mistral
+Unveiling the Wisdom of Classical Chinese with Llama

 ## Dataset